 The tools used most often in your elk calling arsenal should be mews and chirps.
 If you learn no other elk calls, learn these two.
 In fact, these two cow talk calls will serve you well without any other elk talk reproduction attempts.
 Many times a bull will give away his location when he hears a cow chirp or mew (audio) .
 A quiet mew of a hunter who has been spotted might even provide him an opportunity to walk around close to the elk, even though a cow or two in the herd suspects his presence.

-If you get a response from a bugle call, stop calling and start walking.
+If you get a response from your locator bugle from a distance, stop calling and start walking.
 Knock off about a third of the perceived distance and listen for the bull.
 Do some soft cow chirps and mews and see if you can get him to speak up again.
 If he does, be patient.
 He might be coming to you.
 (See the Stalking Elk page here.)

 If you and a partner(s) can sound like a contented herd of cows and calves (audio) , a nearby bull might just be convinced to join the party.
 Don’t be afraid to make some ground sounds with your “hooves”.
 When elk are unstressed, they aren’t in quiet mode.
 A bull likes the idea of joining a stress-free herd of cows and calves.

 Often a bull coming into an elk calling hunter will “hang up” when he doesn’t see the cow (or bull) talking to him.
 If you have already relocated near the point where he will hang up, you can be ready for a shot.
 They often will sneak in quietly from your downwind side, so keep your eyes, ears and nose open.
 Use a wind directional powder to keep aware of that element.
-A decoy can make him think he sees the cow he thought he heard.
+A decoy can make him think he sees the cow he thought he heard, directing his eyes away from the shooter.

 If you are elk calling with a partner, the shooter should be silent and set up fifty to seventy yards ahead of the caller and toward the located bull for a shot opportunity.
 The caller’s job is to pull the bull past the shooter.
 The caller should be over a rise or very still behind some brush, because the bull will be eyeballing his exact location.
 The caller can call while walking away (in cover) to make the bull follow past the shooter.